 Mini Dental Implants vs. Conventional Implants: What’s the Difference?

-In this video, Dr. Charles Pearson explains what mini dental implants are and how they differ from traditional implants in size, placement protocol, and cost.
+In this video, Dr. Charles Pearson explains the real differences between mini dental implants and conventional implants and why each has advantages in specific situations.

 I’ve been told that conventionals are better than minis, and some people even say that mini-implants don’t work, which is nonsense.
 Conventional implants and mini-implants are tools in a tool chest.
 Use them where appropriate, and they work fine.